 In today’s rough-and-tumble world, marketing strategy is too critical to be left to middle-level management.
 After I make that “you’re in charge” speech to general managers or CEOs, they often tell me that they don’t want to undermine their employees.
 They want to give them the responsibility they were promised.
 That’s all well and good for morale, but I encourage them to think the Navy way.When a naval vessel has a problem, the ultimate responsibility is not that of the young officer who was in control when the accident occurred.
 The captain of the ship must answer to that board of inquiry.
 In the business world, the CEO is the captain.

-One of the things we have learned at the Centre of Excellence for Public Sector Marketing over the past 7 years is when senior management is not involved in the marketing function (i.e. government and non-profit marketing); the chances of success in marketing in these organizations are significantly diminished.
+One of the things we have learned at the Centre of Excellence for Public Sector Marketing is when senior management is not involved in the marketing function (i.e. government and non-profit marketing); the chances of success in marketing in these organizations are significantly diminished.